Want to know the best tips for backpacking in Albania? You’ll find hints, tips, and tricks for traveling to Albania on a

 In terms of drinks, Albania has a thriving coffee culture, and coffee shops dot all cities.
-You’ll notice this clearly when exploring places like Tirana, which is home to a few very successful coffee shop chains, as well as independent coffee houses.
+You’ll notice this clearly when exploring places like Tirana, which is home to a few very successful coffee shop chains and independent coffee houses.
 If you are looking for alcohol, raki is the cheapest drink to opt for.
 Alternatively, it may not be famous for it, but Albania also has its fair share of vineyards and wineries.

 Spotting The Right Accommodation

-If you’d like to travel for free in Albania, you can always try hitchhiking.
+You can always try hitchhiking if you’d like to travel for free in Albania.
 People in Albania are friendly, but you should keep two things in mind.

 - Let the driver know before getting in that you don’t have any money to pay for the ride.
 You can do so by stating, “Jo para… Jo problem?” which means “No money, no problem?”

 You can also get very affordable rental cars in Albania.
 If you don’t want to hitchhike but still want the freedom to get around and do what you like, renting a car is the best option for you.
 You can head off the beaten path with your own wheels and find gems like this old Ottoman Bridge.
 Other excellent Albania destinations include Saranda and the sun-soaked Albanian Riviera, the UNESCO-listed town of Gjirokastra, and Lake Ohrid.

 Extra Tip For Savings